kluchey/OMG/pages/MCV4U___6___2 Scalar Equations of Planes.md

 					  logseq.order-list-type:: number
 				- Therefore, the scalar equation is $17x+y+5z-34=0$ logseq.order-list-type:: number
-		- Show that the point represented by $t=4$ and $k=-3$ is in fact also on the scalar equation you found. logseq.order-list-type:: number
+		- Show that the point represented by $t=4$ and $k=-3$ is in fact also on the scalar equation you found.
+You can also check this using Desmos 3D. logseq.order-list-type:: number
 			- **Strategy:**
 			  logseq.order-list-type:: number